ScratchAddons/website-v2/content/blog/v1-33-released.md

 But if you want the graph to be animated and you have a faster computer, you can re-enable graph animation in the addon's settings.

-And that's about everything.
+And that's about every new feature.
+We also made a few performance and stability improvements.
 This is a pretty small update because we're also pretty busy working on supporting some changes Scratch is making, but we hope you enjoy the new features!